Ava-HW/Catculator/README.md

 <a name="weight"></a>
 ## 3. Is my cat overweight?

 This calculator takes two inputs from the user: the circumfrence of their cat's ribcage in cm, and the distance from their cat's back knee to their ankle in cm.
 The program will accept input if the user adds "cm" or " cm" onto the end of their input.
-If the user doesn't enter a valid input, the program will prompt them again.

 The program returns the cat's BMI, and if the user's cat is underweight, normal weight, overweight or obese.